-On February 11, 2017 Rob McLeod, Jill Duffy and Jennie Orsten will attempt to break 3 Guinness World Records for Self-Caught Flight on Ice Skates at the Silver Skate Festival in Edmonton, Alberta, Canada at Hawrelak Park.
-Rob will be attempting the Men’s records (which he currently holds) while Jill & Jennie will be attempting to break the Women’s records, which do not currently exist.
-Read on to find out more about Rob, Jill and Jennie and the record attempts.
-Latest News:
+On February 17, 2018 Rob McLeod will attempt to break 3 Guinness World Records for Self-Caught Flight on Ice Skates at the Silver Skate Festival in Edmonton, Alberta, Canada at Hawrelak Park.
+Rob will be attempting to break the Men’s records (which he currently holds).

-Rob McLeod is a motivational speaker and Frisbee ambassador living in Calgary.
-He currently holds 6 Guinness World Records and 10 World Championships in Frisbee including the 3 Men’s Guinness World Records for Self Caught Flight on ice skates.
-Rob is excited to be attempting to break his own records and is even more excited to train and work with Jennie and Jill as they pursue the Women’s records.
-Rob will be attempting his records in his well seasoned hockey skates which he wore 16 years ago when his high school hockey team won the New Brunswick AA Provincial Championships!
+Rob McLeod is a professional speaker and Frisbee ambassador living in Calgary.
+He currently holds 6 Guinness World Records and 12 World Championships in Frisbee including the 3 Men’s Guinness World Records for Self Caught Flight on ice skates.
+Rob is excited to again be attempting to break his records and expose fans at the event to something most have never seen before.
+Frisbee is all about possibilities and this is a great opportunity to get new people into frisbee!